 Cooking with tea is one of the best kept secrets.

-Poaching fish in tea is a thing!
-Tea brews delicately with aromatics such as star anise and ginger and a little bit of soy sauce to infuse and cook the fish in a flavorful stock.
-Once the fish is done cooking, the cooking liquid then turns into a sauce with just the addition of mirin and rice vinegar.
-Serve with rice or steamed broccoli (use the same cooking liquid!) for a major weeknight win.
+Poaching fish in tea is the genius prep method you never knew you needed.
+Tea plus aromatics, such as star anise and ginger and soy sauce, infuse the fish with the most flavorful stock.
+Once it's done cooking, the liquid then turns into a sauce with just the simple addition of mirin and rice vinegar.
+Serve with rice or steamed broccoli for a major weeknight win.

 Here, buttery shortbread cookies get the fragrant treatment thanks to a touch of Earl Grey tea leaves.
 They’re magnificent on their own, but you can easily use these treats to elevate a bowl of ice cream or trifle.
 The possibilities are endless, and these cookies couldn’t be easier to make.

 5 Chocolate Earl Grey Cake